Level lowering on Siegel modular threefold of paramodular level: Mazur's principle for the paramodular Siegel threefold

-By general theory, the map $\beta$ and $\alpha$ are dual to each other and therefore $\beta$ is injective if and only if $\alpha$ is surjective.
-We prove first the following important proposition \begin{proposition} The map $\beta$ localized at $\mathfrak{m}$ is injective
+By general theory, the map $\mathrm{ca}$ and $\mathrm{coca}$ are dual to each other and therefore $\mathrm{ca}$ is injective if and only if $\mathrm{coca}$ is surjective.
+The following proposition is first due to van Hoften \cite[Proposition 7.1.2]{VH19}.